- General Queries

 - A discussion about guarding mental health can be found here

-If you have to self-isolate, inform your employer immediately.
+If you have to self-isolate, you must inform your employer immediately.

 If you then develop symptoms, ensure that your employer knows this and book a time to be tested.
 If you test positive, you will be notified by text, email or phone and asked to log on to the NHS Test and Trace website.
 You will then be asked for some personal information to assist in the tracing of people you may have come into contact with.